getgrav/grav-learn/pages/03.themes/04.twig-tags-filters-functions/02.filters/docs.md

 `'MY_LANGUAGE_KEY_STRING'|t` <i class="fa fa-long-arrow-right"></i> **'Some Text in English'**

-This assumes you have these language strings translated in your site and have enabled multi-language support.
-Please refer to the [multi-language documentation](../../content/multi-language) for more detailed information.
+This assumes you have these language strings translated in your site and have enabled -language support.
+Please refer to the [multi-language documentation](../../../content/multi-language) for more detailed information.

 ### `tu`